-Bleeding gums while brushing or flossing is not normal and it’s one of the first signs that gums are infected with bacteria.
-If the infection gets worse then it can spread and destroy the support of the teeth in the jawbone.
-Teeth can become loose and have to be extracted.
+Bleeding gums while brushing or flossing is not normal and it’s one of the first signs that your gums are infected with bacteria.
+If the infection gets worse, it can spread and destroy the support your jawbone provides your teeth.
+In severe cases, teeth can become loose and have to be extracted.

 What Causes Periodontal Disease?

 For years, researchers have been trying to figure out why periodontal disease occurs.
 After much research, it’s now accepted that various bacteria found in dental plaque is the cause.
 Plaque is a soft, sticky film that builds up on the teeth and contains millions of bacteria.
 Plaque formation is a natural result of the body’s response to bacterial presence in the gums; in an effort to eliminate the bacteria, the cells in the immune system release substances that can cause the destruction and inflammation of the gums.
 If you aren’t paying attention to oral health, plaque can build up and eventually spread below the gum line.
 If left untreated, bacteria will continue to multiply and cause a more serious infection and inflammation of the gums.

 Although plaque buildup is the main cause, there are also other factors that can contribute to periodontal disease.
 These factors can increase the risk or make an infection worse.

 Anything that makes it more difficult to properly brush and floss teeth, such as crowded or misaligned teeth, can increase the chances of developing gum disease.
 Your dentist should show you the best ways to clean your teeth, especially any hard to reach areas.
 If it’s difficult or impossible to properly clean your teeth due to their alignment, speak with your dentist about orthodontic options to straighten your teeth.